hoangduytran/blender-manual/manual/modeling/meshes/primitives.rst

 =========

 An icosphere is a polyhedral sphere made up of triangles.
-Icospheres are normally used to achieve a more isotropical layout of vertices than a UV sphere, in other words, they are uniform in every direction.
+Icospheres are normally used to achieve a more isotropic layout of vertices than a UV sphere, in other words, they are uniform in every direction.

 Subdivisions